cosmos/sdk-tutorials/academy/ibc-dev/ibcmw-develop.md

 }
 ```

-We can implement these interfaces for a new `IBCMiddleware` that has access to its keeper and an underlying application.
+When developing custom middleware, we can implement these interfaces for a new `IBCMiddleware` that has access to its keeper and an underlying application.
 In the `ibc_middleware.go` file:

 ```go
 import (